You are here:

 - Holders of diplomatic and service passports

-Exceptions to this rule are the following:
+Exceptions to the rule for personal appearance are the following:

 - children under the age of twelve;

 - applicants for long stay D visa (more than 90 days) and short stay C visa subject to authorization;

 - heads of State or government and members of a national government with accompanying spouses, and the members of their official delegation when they are invited by Member States’ governments or by international organization for an official purpose;